bryanwyk/data-structures-algorithms/README.md

 >This is the space where I will be revising and testing my knowledge of data structures and algorithms.
 >I will be using JavaScript as my language of choice.
+>Note: There is no need to initialise length of an array in JavaScript (https://stackoverflow.com/questions/4852017/how-to-initialize-an-arrays-length-in-javascript).
 # 1. Data Structures/Data Types
 ## 1.1 Abstract Data Types